jan-chlebek/Power-Platform-Samples/animated-accordions/README.md

 # Animated Accordions

 Animated accordion component implemented using native components in Power Apps Canvas.
-Great for FAQ, navigation menus, interactive forms and any other foldable UI objects that require content organization.
+Great for FAQs, navigation menus, interactive forms, and any other foldable UI objects that require content organization.

 ### Animated Accordion
-Basic accordion dedicated for FAQ content.
+Basic accordion dedicated to FAQ content.
 Row items are dynamically generated on Gallery items, all content is passed directly to text fields.
 ![preview](./assets/animated-accordion-demo.gif)

 ### Animated Form
-Manualy build container set, build on top of the idea of animated accordion.
-Can scale to any numer of items.
-Freat for building forms and menus.
+Manually build container set, build on top of the idea of animated accordion.
+It can scale to any number of items.
+Great for building forms and menus.
 ![preview](./assets/animated-form-demo.gif)